3kyro/servant-benchmark/README.md

 finishes with the weight indication.

 The "users" endpoint requires two different request values.
-An Integer capture representing a user id as well as a `User`.
-We hard-code the user id to `1001` using the monadic `pure` and assume that `User` has an `Arbitrary` instance.
+An Integer capture representing a user id as well as a `User` value.
+We hard-code the user id to `1001` using the monadic `pure` and assume that `User` has an `Arbitrary` instance to produce a random value.
 We finish with the endpoint's weight as necessary.

 The "post" endpoint requires a `Text` query parameter.
 We provide a fixed set of possible values using the `elements` function from the `QuickCheck` package.
+With a weight of 4, four random values from the specified set will be produced.

 Finally our API provides a `Raw` endpoint for serving static files, but we'd rather not benchmark it.
 Providing a 0 weight ensures that no request will be generated